-Following the concert given last rening at the Orpheum theatre, memers of Sousa's band were royally enrtained at a luncheon given by the pring Garden band in the club room, South George street, and it all oved a decidedly enjoyable affair. resident George M. Bollinger was the astmaster of the evening.
-One of the incipal speakers for the band was orbert 'L. Clarke, the celebrated cortist, who paid a high tribute to the rit of good fellowship as expressed by the members of the Spring Garden band and its associate musicians.
+Pollowing the concert given last vening at the Orpheum theatre, memers of Sousa's band were royally enrtained at a luncheon given by the pring Garden band in the club room, oved a decidedly enjoyable affair, resident George M. Bollinger was the astmaster of the evening.
+One of the incipal speakers for the band was erbert L. Clarke, the celebrated cortist, who paid a high tribute to the rit of good fellowship as expressed by the members of the Spring Garden band and its associate musicians.
 During the evening Charles C. Frick was introduced and it was he who announced the fact that Mr. Sousa had concented to arrange the White Rose march for York.
-This was met with continued applause.
+This was met with centinued applause.